PhilippHeuer/jvm-repo-rebuild-index/README.md

 ### The latest version is missing / not up-to-date

-If the version schema of the artifact is not semver compliant, the latest version may be reported falsely as we use a semver comparison to determine the latest version.
+If the version schema of a project is not semver compliant, the latest version may be reported falsely as we use a semver comparison to determine the latest version.

 ## License